benpollarduk/ktvn/README.md

       * Step
       * Step

-Simple classes and DSL exist to support characters, narration, choices, flags, emotions and positioning of characters.
+Simple classes and DSL exist to support characters, narration, choices, flags, emotions and positioning of characters and more.
 Emotions and character positions are fully and easily extensible.
 When a characters emotion  or position changes a listener is invoked, so regardless of the UI system being used to render the visual novel these events can be heard and invoked.
 Each event requires an acknowledgment before the story continues, so flow control is easy.
 Listeners are provided for:
 * Speak - when a character speaks.
 * Narrate - when the narrator narrates.